mmularski/ckad-exams/ckad-tasks/exam-1/task-13-multicontainer-ambassador/task/task-description.md

 **Points:** 5

 ## Scenario
 You are working in a Kubernetes cluster.
-Your task is to create a Pod that uses the ambassador pattern.
+Your task is to create a Pod with two containers where one container acts as an ambassador/proxy for the other.

 ## Preparation
 In the `prep/` directory you will find: